Chris-McGonigle/emmas-beauty-parlour/README.md

 ## Testing

-All tesing carried out during the lifetime of this project can be found by following this link to dedicated [Testing documentation](../testing/testing.md)
+All technical testing carried out during the lifetime of this project can be found by following this link to the dedicated [Testing documentation](../testing/testing.md)

+### Client and User Expectation Testing

+#### Client feature expectation testing

+1. a list of the services provided (including pricing structure and any relevant Health & Safety Information)
+  * Result: TEST PASSED
+    * All services provided by the client are highlighted on the homepage, and also have dedicated pages for each service

+2. a CV/professional experience section
+  * Result: TEST PASSED
+    * A section about the client including details of their qualifications and work history is included on the homepage

+3. photos of procedures and/or finished product photos
+  * Result: TEST PASSED
+    * Photographs of each service have been included on the homepage and also each dedicated service page.

+4. detail the new business location
+  * Result: TEST PASSED
+    * a map to the clients business premises and text directions have been included on the homepage

+5. a section for client testimonials
+  * Result: TEST PASSED
+    * client testimonials regarding each individual service are included on each respective page

+6. a contact/enquiry form
+  * Result: TEST PASSED
+    * a contact form has been included on a separate page, and is linked to from all other webpages on the site

 ## Deployment